Major Shareholder Announcement

 - Major shareholder announcement for Genmab A/S

-Copenhagen, Denmark; June 19, 2019 – Genmab A/S (Nasdaq Copenhagen: GEN) announces under reference to Section 30 of the Danish Capital Markets Act that BlackRock, Inc. has informed us that, as of June 18, 2019, BlackRock, Inc. has increased their total ownership (indirectly owned shares and financial instruments) in Genmab A/S to 3,086,679 shares, which amounts to 5.00% of the share capital and voting rights in Genmab A/S.
+Copenhagen, Denmark; June 25, 2019 – Genmab A/S (Nasdaq Copenhagen: GEN) announces under reference to Section 30 of the Danish Capital Markets Act that BlackRock, Inc. has informed us that, as of June 21, 2019, BlackRock, Inc. has decreased their total ownership (indirectly owned shares and financial instruments) in Genmab A/S to 3,067,468 shares, which amounts to 4.97% of the share capital and voting rights in Genmab A/S.

 About Genmab